Swu865/mapletools/README.md

 ~~- **Potion Crafting**: Automatically crafts wealth acquisition potions or any other potion of your choice.~~

 ### Prerequisites
-Before installing MapleTools, make sure you have the following software installed:
+Make sure you have the following software installed:
 - Python (version 3.12)
 - Tesseract OCR (version 5.3.3)

-Both Python and Tesseract OCR should be added to the system's environment.
+Both Python and Tesseract OCR should be added to environment path.

 ### Installation

-- cd MapleTools
 - pip install -r requirements.txt
 - python main.py